Moscow Russia Travel Guide

 Newer buses/trams often offer low-floor access.

 Taxis and ride-sharing services provide convenient door-to-door transport in Moscow.
 Official taxis are yellow and feature a checkerboard pattern.
-You can signal for those on the street, but using ride-sharing apps is safer and recommended.
+You can signal for them on the street, but using ride-sharing apps is safer and recommended.

 Few other significant ride-sharing players exist in Moscow, making Yandex.Go the preferred choice.